hard-nett/docs/docs/overview/README.md

 ##  What is Terp Network?

-TERPNET is a **decentralized platform** for the cannabis community to build applications and learn about the benefits of self-sovereign De-Fi tooling, in an hyperfocused ecosystem for our community.
+TERPNET is a **decentralized platform** owned by & for the cannabis community, to build applications ontop of and learn about the benefits of self-sovereign De-Fi tooling, in an hyperfocused ecosystem for our community.

-Powered by [Tendermint Core](https://tendermint.com/), [CosmosSDK](https://docs.cosmos.network/), & [CosmWasm](https://cosmwasm.com/), Terp Network is a verifiable interface for teams to create solutions for specific problems in the cannabis industry, utilizing the credibility & censorship resistance features offered by smart contracts and accuracy blockchains manifest.
+Powered by [CometBFT](https://tendermint.com/), [CosmosSDK](https://docs.cosmos.network/), & [CosmWasm](https://cosmwasm.com/), Terp Network is a verifiable interface for teams to create solutions for specific problems in the cannabis industry, utilizing the credibility & censorship resistance features offered by smart contracts and accuracy blockchains manifest.

 ## Use Cases